Slide 2

 In Alberta, the Canadian Agricultural Partnership will deliver programs developed in consultation with stakeholders, and is organized under five themes: Environmental Sustainability and Climate Change; Products, Market Growth and Diversification; Science and Research; Risk Management; and Public Trust.

-To stay up to date on all the programs make sure to “Subscribe to Receive Program Announcements” on the CAP website (www.cap.alberta.ca).
+To stay up to date on all the programs make sure to “Sign up for updates” on the CAP website (www.cap.alberta.ca).
 For more information or assistance with applications please contact our Municipal Conservation Coordinator.

 Farm Energy and Agri-Processing Program (FEAP)